 In the course of its business, the Company receives general commercial claims related to the conduct of its business and the performance of its products and services, employment claims and other litigation claims, and the Company also could become subject to class actions.
 Litigation resulting from these claims could be costly and time-consuming and could divert the attention of management and other key personnel from the Company's business and operations.
 The complexity of any such claims and the inherent uncertainty of commercial, class action, employment and other litigation increases these risks.
 In recognition of these considerations, the Company could suffer significant litigation expenses in defending any of these claims and may enter into settlement agreements.
 If the Company is unsuccessful in its defense of material litigation claims or is unable to settle the claims, the Company may be faced with significant monetary damage awards or other remedies against it including injunctive relief that could have a material adverse effect on the Company's business, financial condition and results of operations.
-Administrative or regulatory actions against the Company or its employees could also have a material adverse effect on the Company or its employees could also have a material adverse effect on the Company is business.
+Administrative or regulatory actions against the Company or its employees could also have a material adverse effect on the Company's business.